 Head of the Harvard-Smithsonian Center for Astrophysics Charles Alcock was received by President Lyu Jian during his visit to Nanjing University on June 5, 2018.

 Alcock was accompanied by Zhang Qizhou, researcher of the Harvard-Smithsonian Center.

 The two sides discussed the cooperation in astronomical research between the center and Nanjing University.

-Also present at the meeting were President Assistant Pu Lijie and the heads of the School of Astronomy and Space Sciences and the Office of International Cooperation and Exchanges.
+Also present at the meeting were Associate Vice-President Pu Lijie and the heads of the School of Astronomy and Space Sciences and the Office of International Cooperation and Exchanges.

 Charles Alcock recalled his first visit to Nanjing University and the extensive discussion he had with Qu Qinyue, the university’s president at that time.

 He expressed his high appreciation of the level of the discipline of astronomy at Nanjing University and briefed the host on the joint programs of the Harvard-Smithsonian Center for Astrophysics and NASA and also on the center’s participation in China’s SKA program.